Biegalski-LLC/Gravityforms-Mass-Email-Routing/README.md

 ## Known Bugs
 #### One Specific Field & Notification Per Form
-The current verion (v0.0.1) will only route emails properly when one specific field and on specific notification on each form is targeted.
-However, multiple email addresses can be assigned to this field/notification combo.
+The current verion (v0.0.1) will only route emails properly when one specific field and one specific notification is targeted per.
+Multiple email addresses can be assigned to this field/notification combo though.

 **Example:**
 ```